The minor pentatonic scale is a big favorite among Rock and Blues guitar players.

-In this lesson I will show you how to start using this scale.
+In this lesson, I will show you how to start using this scale.
 I’ll be assuming you have a basic knowledge phrasing techniques like string bending and vibrato and hammer ons and pull offs.

 If you don’t know any phrasing techniques yet, I suggest you go through the lessons linked above before going on because though you can still compose melodies on the minor pentatonic without using such techniques, they will probably sound a tad bit boring.

-Tip: Guitar scales suggest you what notes you should play.
+Tip: Guitar scales suggest to you what notes you should play.
 Phrasing techniques are different ways you can play those notes on the guitar.

 The minor pentatonic scale

-There are 5 patterns for the minor pentatonic scale but for this lesson we’ll be only using one.
+There are 5 patterns for the minor pentatonic scale but for this lesson, we’ll be only using one.